Consecrated virgin

 In the Catholic Church, a consecrated virgin is a woman who has been consecrated by the church to a life of perpetual virginity as a bride of Christ.
-Consecrated virgins are consecrated by the diocesan bishop according to the approved liturgical rite.
+Consecrated virgins are consecrated by the diocesan bishop according to the approved liturgical rite and to the service of the church.

 Consecrated virgins spend their time in works of penance and mercy, in apostolic activity and in prayer, according to their state of life and spiritual gifts.
-A consecrated virgin may live either as a nun in some of the monastic orders or "in the world" under the authority of her bishop, to the service of the church.
+A consecrated virgin may live either as a nun in a monastic order or in the world under the authority of her bishop.

 The rite of consecration of virgins for women living in the world was reintroduced in 1970, under Pope Paul VI, in the wake of the Second Vatican Council.
 It is based on the template of the practice of the velatio virginum going back to the Apostolic era, especially the early virgin martyrs.
 The consecration of virgins for nuns who made their final profession of vows outlasted times in various forms and without discontinuation in bestowal.